Healthy Homes Assessment Taradale

 Home Assessments Taradale for Rental Properties

-There are a variety of things to look over during an house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are many things to check during a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
 A few examples are:

 • Do you have enough drainage? draught stopping?

-The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be extremely costly for property owners and landlords.
-For professional assistance, get in touch now and schedule your rental properties home assessment.
+The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
+For expert assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties